camper0008/docker/registry-watchtower/README.md

 ### Registry

-The registry runs on port 5000 in the container, so we use port mapping to map it to port 5000 on the host machine
+The registry runs on port 5000 in the container, so we use port publishing to map it to port 4000 on the host machine.
+You can use whichever port you like, I just use 4000 for demonstration purposes.

-On your self hosted registry, you could also map it to e.g. 80\* or 443, which means you don't need to include the port when pulling.
+On your self hosted registry, you could also map it to 80\* or 443, which means you don't need to include the port when pulling.

-\* Port 80 only works provided you have defined your registry as an [insecure registry](#insecure-registries).
+\* It will only look for port 80 automatically if you have defined your registry as an [insecure registry](#insecure-registries), otherwise the default is 443.

 ```
- docker run -d \
+ docker run --detach \
-  -p 5000:5000 \
+  --publish 4000:5000 \
   --restart=always \
   --name registry \
   registry:2